dceejay/RedMap/README.md

 ## Usage

 Plots "things" on a map.
-By default the map will be served from `{httpRoot}/worldmap`, but this can be configured in the configuration panel.
+By default the map will be served from `{httpRoot}/worldmap`, but this can be changed in the configuration panel.

 Use keyboard shortcut `⌘⇧m`, `ctrl-shift-m` to jump to the map.